To assist all individuals, at-risk or otherwise, in changing the things which keep them from inner peace

 By 1999, Greg’s centralized focus was in Wharton, pushing a lawn mower, passing out coffee and counseling throughout the West End community of Wharton.

-In 1999, he married, and together him and his bride, who became Greg’s partner in forming the organization, held the first formal meeting of JDIN at Dr. Rosenberg, home at the time in Greenwood.
+In 1999, he married, and together him and his bride, who became Greg’s partner in forming the organization, held the first formal meeting of JDIN at Dr. Rosenberg's home in Greenwood.

 In 2000, Just Do It Now became a 501(c)(3) exempt organization determination from the IRS , and Greg received his counseling certifications from Therapon Institute.
 Greg immediately began active faith-based counseling curriculum for clients and outpatient in a substance abuse treatment program for individuals and in group sessions.